Vico1993/tBot/README.md

 Sorry if you are here.. this TODO List it's for myself, but if you have any idea please, send me help :)

 # TODO
+    - Need to handle configuration FILE FIRST
+        - Need to create the config file with the user if not set.. easy ?
     - Build best commandes to be called with a cron ? or a telegram message ?
     - Build beautiful output ?
     - Add option to set a specific location ( lat / long )